Christina5P/Are-you-a-dice-player/README.md

 - My functions stopped working without a reason.
   I realised the idea to change name of the repository wasnt that good, since it got errors on links etc.
   I changed back to the first name and it start worked again.
-  Pitty, I got 3 different github pages and 2 of them has error 404, since they are not current any more.
+  Pitty, I got 3 different github pages and 2 of them had error 404, since they are not current any more.
 ![image](https://github.com/Christina5P/are-you-a-dice-player/assets/160019695/5579bd95-2bfb-4f55-be24-c7ea9d620eff)
+It is resolved today.

 ## Testing